 In addition, if you find yourself losing your composure during a presentation, silence might help you refocus and regain your confidence.

-6. To Command Power
+6. Silence is Golden to Command Power

 A planned silence has its strength.
 For example, if you’re speaking, pause once and continue shortly when you’ve gotten your audience’s attention.

 Silence, even for a few seconds, can give you control over your audience.
 You will have the power to direct the flow of your message and control the room.
 This, in turn, allows you to gauge your audience.
 Whether they are paying attention to your presentation or have grown bored with you.